- Information on Freedom of Information Act (FOIA)

 To the extent that these Procedures and Guidelines conflict with previous FOIA policies promulgated by Township Board or the Township Administration these Procedures and Guidelines are controlling.
 To the extent that any administrative rule promulgated by the FOIA Coordinator subsequent to the adoption of this resolution is found to be in conflict with any previous policy promulgated by the Township Board or the Township Administration, the administrative rule promulgated by the FOIA Coordinator is controlling.

-These FOIA policies and guidelines become effective July 1, 2015 upon approval of the Township Board, as reflected in the regular meeting minutes dated June 11, 2015.
+The FOIA policies and guidelines became effective April 5, 2022 upon approval of the Township Board, as reflected in the regular meeting minutes dated April 5, 2022.
 Revisions to this policy shall only be enacted when approved by the Township Board and reflected in the applicable meeting minutes.
 This policy shall be updated as appropriate.